jumps-are-op/jumps.neocities.org/README.md

 Everything here is a POSIX shell script, one exception is `jmu`, which is written in sed.
-Yes sed is a valid scripting language.
+Yes, sed is a valid scripting language.

 To add a new blog use `newblog`.